Ed Brodow Interviews Gary Ford, President

 instrumental in getting where I am now.

-Ed Brodow: What was your position when you attended the seminar
+Ed Brodow: What was your position when you attended the presentation

 Gary Ford: I was Business Development Manager for another company